Will-chartrand/WillC_Memex/docs/Thoughts/Public annotations from @bush132407932Pdf1945.md

 #### Disagree

 > [!quote|#ff6666] Highlight
-> First, they have increased his control o f his material environment
+> First, they have increased his control of his material environment

 [[Does technological advancement really lead to greater control of our environment]]
 >